 In 1957, Carroll directed a production of the play Dark of the Moon at the Harlem YMCA.
 The play, a retelling of the "Barbara Allen and the Witch Boy" myth, we set in Smoky Mountains of Appalachia.
 But Carroll re-set the show to the bayou's of Louisiana, an utilized African American folk and gospel music.
 She re-staged this production at the Equity Library Theatre, where it was seen by Hughes and led to her work on the project that became Black Nativity.

-In Calvin McClinton's 1996 PhD dissertation, there are reproductions of the original 1957 production.
+In Calvin McClinton's 1996 PhD dissertation, there are reproductions of the program for the original 1957 production.
 We can note the names of several actors who would later become well-known, including Roscoe [Lee] Browne, Cicely Tyson, and Isabell Sanford.
 (The "Grace Kelly" playing the "Conjur Woman" was of course neither the Philadelphia actress who later became Princess Grace, nor the modern-day jazz composer of the same name.)

 In 1959, Carroll made her first professional appearance in Philadelphia, in the cast of a tryout production of the play Jolly's Progress, which starred a young Eartha Kitt.
-But it wasn't until 1964 that her work as a director first was seen in Philadelphia, when a televised version of a work called Jubiilation aired on the local station WCAU -TV, employing the talents of two Philadelphia gospel choirs.
+But it wasn't until 1964 that her work as a director first was seen in Philadelphia, when a televised version of a work called Jubilation aired on the local station WCAU -TV, employing the talents of two Philadelphia gospel choirs.
 From a review article from the Inquirer, we can see that she also performed as the "cello-voiced" narrator:

 As we mention in the podcast episode, in 1971 Carroll and Micki Grant brought the Urban Arts Project production of Don't Bother Me I Can't Cope to the Walnut Street Theatre.
 We can see that producer Mo Septee was also bringing other similar shows to both the Walnut and the Locust.
 The musical The Me Nobody Knows, which was also a popular ensemble piece about "ghetto" youth.